 President Trump’s interview with Telemundo was very much in character for him.
 Although it would be welcome news if he followed through on extended legal protections for DACA recipients, there is little reason to be hopeful that he will do so.
 Time after time, the Trump Administration has worked to undermine immigrant rights—from child separation to restrictions on asylum,

 Further, the president was vague and unfocused in his interview.
 In many ways, it was unclear as to what exactly he was talking about.
 The president seemed to confuse legislation and executive action.
 Beyond that, there were few specifics.
 While the expectations for a DACA deal or a positive executive order are extremely low, our immigration law team will keep a close watch on any new developments.

 Political Pressure May Be Driving the President’s Change in Tone

 Notably, the president’s shift in rhetoric comes only a few days after the Supreme Court blocked the Trump Administration from unilaterally ending the Deferred Action for Childhood Arrivals (DACA) program.
 With the 2020 election only a few months away, it is clear that the president feels some political pressure to reach out to immigrant groups.
 That being said, he has repeatedly failed to deliver on these important issues.
 The public will have an opportunity to take a big stand for immigrant rights in November

 Get Help From a Top California Immigration Attorney

 At Goldstein Immigration Lawyers, we are proud to fight for immigrant rights in Southern California.
 With experience handling a wide array of immigration matters, our attorneys are here to help you find a solution.
-To learn more about what we can do for you, please contact us today at (213) 262-2000.
+To learn more about what we can do for you, please contact us today.
 With a law office in Los Angeles, we represent clients throughout the entire region, including in Orange County, Ventura County, San Bernardino County, Santa Barbara, and Riverside County.